There are many reasons why you might need, or want, to self-learn Japanese. It might not be possible for you to study in Japan at the moment.

 Make it fun

 Just because you choose to self-learn Japanese, doesn’t mean it has to be boring.
-Skype a friend to help you revise, learn new words by watching Japanese shows on Netflix or YouTube, practise speaking out loud in the privacy of your own home.
+Skype a friend to help you revise, learn new words by watching Japanese shows on Netflix or YouTube and practice speaking out loud in the privacy of your own home.

 Looking for more information on how to self-learn Japanese or learning Japanese in Japan?
 Read our other blog articles and feel free to contact us!